 Expunction or Expungement

-An expunction means you can deny ever being arrested on employment applications or anywhere else (except in a criminal trial).
+An expunction means you can deny being arrested on employment applications or anywhere else (except in a criminal trial).
 No one can find the records, but you need a San Antonio expungement lawyer who will list all the entities that need to be informed about the expunction.

 Rules for expunging juvenile criminal histories are different from those for adult convictions and require a more involved analysis.
 Please contact our criminal law office to discuss these details, and we will determine if we can assist you.

 Record sealing or nondisclosure, is not available where regular probation was imposed or a conviction was obtained.
 But you can seek a sealed record or an order of nondisclosure to prevent nongovernment parties from accessing the records if you successfully complete deferred adjudication.
 In some limited circumstances you can seal or get a nondisclosure for class “B” DWI’s.
 The sealing of DWI’s is a relatively new possibly.